chili-publish/studio-ui/documentation/advanced-integration.md

 ### JavaScript

-For this example we seperate the javascript from the html to have a clearer seperation of concerns.
+For this example we separate the javascript from the html to have a clearer separation of concerns.
 The javascript will handle the "logic" to inject Studio UI.

 You can choose whichever filename you want, but for simplicity we called it `integration.js`.